Registration is now closed

 Workshop participants will arrive at Purdue University Sunday afternoon/evening of May 19.
 The workshop will conclude at Noon, Friday May 24.

-Prior to the workshop, participants will complete several online tutorials, readings, and installation of software.
+Prior to the workshop, participants will complete several online tutorials, readings, and installation of software(see below).
 These activities will prepare participants for the full week of hands-on data visualization activities.

 Each participant will be a member of an interdisciplinary team.
 We do our best to form teams with balance among postdoc, graduate students, and undergraduate students and their backgrounds and domain areas.
 Teams will have the opportunity post-workshop to apply to the Information Frontiers education program at the Center for Science of Information for funding to continue working together on a data issue of interest.
 To best prepare for interdisciplinary team experience, read the one-page overview Best Practices for Successful Formation of Interdisciplinary Science Teams.

 Off-campus students should plan to arrive at Purdue by Sunday evening, May 19th.
-The workshop will conclude Noon on Friday, May 25th.
+The workshop will conclude Noon on Friday, May 24th.
+Check out time from First Street Towers is 5pm for those leaving Friday, May 24th, and also for those leaving on Saturday, May 25th.

 Lunch will be catered onsite Monday through Thursday.
-Additionally, all attendees will be issued a dining card for use in the Earhart dining hall for breakfast and dinner Monday, May 20th - Thursday, May 23th, and all meals will be at the Earhart dining hall for Friday, May 24th.
-For any additional food or drinks that you want to pay for with your own $ can be easily purchased from the Lawson Computer Science "Port" Cafe between the hours of 8am-2pm (this cafe is on the first floor of the building where our workshop is held).
+Additionally, all attendees will be issued a dining card for use in the Wiley dining hall for breakfast and dinner Monday, May 20th - Thursday, May 23th, and all meals will be at the Wiley dining hall for Friday, May 24th.
 Note, for Sunday arrivals and Saturday departures we do not provide any meals and dining halls are closed, however, there are several options available by walking two blocks west of First Street Towers in the Purdue West shopping plaza, or walking about 1 mile east along State Street to the Chauncey Hill Mall area.

 Note that you will want the Wiley Dining drop off/pick up if using Reindeer Shuttle (both Indy and Chicago) to and from the airport (about 2 ½ blocks north of First Street Towers dorms) OR the Purdue West/Follett's location for shuttle drop-off/pick-up if using Lafayette Limo from Indy, or Express Air Coach from Chicago (directly two blocks west from the First Street Towers dorm).